FreeSource-Code/Spotify-Free-Version/README.md

 🌐 Live Demo
 Click here to try it live

+## 🎯 Project Purpose

+This project is made for learning frontend development and understanding how a music streaming app like Spotify works.
+It helps beginners practice JavaScript, UI design, and API integration.

 🙌 Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.